Annuity rate data updated daily

 • Surrender ladder declines by roughly one percentage point per year over the full ten-year term, so partial surrenders beyond the annual free-withdrawal allowance are progressively cheaper as the contract ages rather than facing a flat-then-cliff schedule.

 • Carrier financial-strength view is triangulated rather than single-sourced — A.M.
-Best and Standard & Poor's both publish current ratings on this filing, so the strength read on this page is not a single-agency call.
+Best and Standard & Poor's both publish current ratings on this contract, so the strength read on this page is not a single-agency call.

 • Contractual waivers include nursing-home, RMD, and terminal-illness — the RMD waiver in particular keeps required-minimum-distribution withdrawals from triggering a surrender charge on qualified money, alongside the standard annual free-withdrawal allowance.